pforret/jekyll.forret.com/_posts/2005/2005-12-14-the-mpa-and-other-peoples-money.md

 ---
 id: 226
-title: 'The MPA and other people&#8217;s money'
+title: 'The MPA and other people's money'
 date: 2005-12-14T10:44:00+01:00
 author: Peter
 layout: post